Learn About Tea. FAQ

-Did you know that after water, tea is the most consumed drink in the whole world?
+Did you know that tea is the most consumed drink in the whole world after water?
 That's right!
 But what is tea?
 Furthermore, what is tea made of?

-Many may be surprised to find out that all tea types — white tea, green tea, yellow tea, oolong, black tea, and pu-erh — all come from the same plant!
-That plant is the mighty camellia sinensis.
-Camellia sinensis is an evergreen plant native to China.
+Many may be surprised to find out that tea types — White Tea, Green Tea, Yellow Tea, Oolong, Black Tea, and Hei Cha (incl.
+Pu-erh) — all come from the same plant!
+That plant is the mighty Camellia Sinensis.
+Camellia Sinensis is an evergreen plant native to China.
 When tended to, you'll usually see it growing in small bushes.
-However, when allowed to grow wild, it can become as big as a tree.
+However, it can become as big as a tree when allowed to grow wild.
 You can find some ancient tea trees in South China.

 In the 19th-century, Great Britain smuggled the tea plant into India in an attempt to demonopolize China's tea exports.
-Before India could actually cultivate and produce its own tea, it was a long journey of spying on Chinese tea farmers and bribing them to learn their growing and processing secrets.
-Eventually, China's tea plants were replaced with India's native clonal Assam tea plant.
+Before India could cultivate and produce its own tea, it was a long journey of spying on Chinese tea farmers and bribing them to learn their growing and processing secrets.
+Eventually, India's clonal Assam tea plant replaced China's tea plants.

-With time, the mighty camellia sinensis spread across the globe, providing millions with its desirable tea leaves.
+With time, Camellia Sinensis spread across the globe, providing millions with its desirable tea leaves.

-On the other hand, herbal teas, although called teas are actually considered tisanes.
-They don't come from the camellia sinensis plant but rather from various herbs, fruits, berries, and spices.
-Tisanes are always caffeine-free, while all teas coming from camellia sinensis are caffeinated.
+On the other hand, although called teas, herbal teas are instead considered tisanes.
+They don't come from the Camellia Sinensis plant but from various herbs, fruits, berries, and spices.
+Tisanes are always caffeine-free, while all teas coming from Camellia Sinensis are caffeinated.

 History of Tea

-Tea dates back at least 2000 years to Southwestern China.
-There, people consumed the leaves of camellia sinensis in various forms for centuries.
-Albeit, before the Tang Dynasty (618-906 AD), people primarily consumed it as medicine.
+Tea dates back arguably 5000 years.
+The first written traces of the tea plant's human cultivation date back to 3000 years ago, in Southwestern China.
+There, people consumed the leaves of Camellia Sinensis in various forms for centuries.
+People mostly used it as medicine before the Tang Dynasty (618-906 AD).
 When Lu Yu wrote his famous tea book, the Cha Jing, drinking tea for pleasure started becoming more popular throughout China.
 Eventually, people started paying more attention to the flavor of the tea leaf itself, and farmers would grow tea to give to the royal court as tribute.

 Tea was introduced to Japan in the 12th century by a Buddhist priest named Eisai.
 Then, it made its journey West thanks to Portuguese merchants who brought it to Europe in the 16th century.

 When tea made its way to Europe, its popularity spread like wildfire.
-Of course, at the time, not everyone could afford this delicious drink.
+Of course, not everyone could afford this delicious drink at the time.
 However, everyone wanted to get their hands on some tea leaves.
-Throughout history, governments used tea as an essential trade product and as a valuable gift.
-After eventually being smuggled out of China, it now grows all over the world.
+Governments used tea as an essential trade product and a valuable gift throughout history.
+After eventually being smuggled out of China, it now grows worldwide.